nikbearbrown/NanoLex/Data/NanoLex_3.md

 **Relational Adjectives (Pertainyms):** Pertaining to nano-drug delivery, relevant adjectives include \"nanoscale,\" indicating the size of the delivery vehicles, and \"targeted,\" describing the precision of the drug delivery process.

-### Expanded Definition and Usage\nNano-drug delivery systems are pivotal in addressing several limitations of conventional drug delivery methods, such as poor solubility, rapid clearance from the bloodstream, and lack of specificity to targeted tissues.
+### Expanded Definition and Usage:
+Nano-drug delivery systems are pivotal in addressing several limitations of conventional drug delivery methods, such as poor solubility, rapid clearance from the bloodstream, and lack of specificity to targeted tissues.
 By using nanoparticles, these systems can bypass biological barriers, improve the pharmacokinetics of therapeutic agents, and release drugs in a controlled manner at the targeted site.
 This specificity is particularly critical in cancer therapies, where minimizing damage to healthy cells is as important as effectively targeting cancerous cells.

 In addition to cancer therapy, nano-drug delivery systems are used in treating infectious diseases, chronic pain management, and neurological disorders, where traditional delivery methods may be inadequate.
 The ongoing research and development in this field aim to further enhance the efficacy and safety of therapies, reduce side effects, and provide more convenient and effective treatment options for patients.